AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 * [https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.html](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.html)
 * [https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/visualizations/t-sync-visualization.html](https://docs.adobe.com/content/help/en/analytics/analyze/analysis-workspace/visualizations/t-sync-visualization.html)

-## Product Interaction funnel, from viewing to buying.
+## Product Interaction funnel, from viewing to buying

 There are many ways to solve this question.
 One of them is to use Product Interaction Type and use it on a freeform table.
 Another way is to use a ``Fallout Visualization``.
 Let's use the last one as we want to visualize and analyze at the same time.